MolSnoo/Ultimate-Assistant-2/README.md

 https://nodejs.org/en/

 2. Add the dependencies for the bot
-`npm install better-sqlite3 date-and-time discord.js@11.5.1 node-cron`
+`npm install better-sqlite3 date-and-time discord.js@11.5.1 node-cron string-argv`

 3. Clone or otherwise extract the contents of this repository into your project folder.
 The directory structure should look like: